postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 > If you choose to make your mock server private, you'll have to generate an API key.

-"Next steps" will automatically appear.
-Read through them, and be sure to click the mock server's URL so that you can add examples to the server.
+The "Next steps" modal will appear with an overview of your new mock server's details.
+Note the mock server's URL because you'll need it to make requets that return mock data.
 Learn more about [examples and servers](/docs/postman/collections/examples/).

 ![Mocks modal](https://assets.postman.com/postman-docs/Next+steps+modal+RS.jpg)